unreally-ai/.github/profile/README.md

 ## Try it out 👩‍💻
-Visit the `api` repository and follow the instructions to run the live pipeline locally.
+Visit the `api-twitterbot` repository and follow the instructions to run the live pipeline locally.

 ## How it works ⚙️
 To learn more about it works, feel free to take a look at our `notebooks` repository.